Getting started with Convox is easy. The instructions below guide you through:

 Deploy to Convox

 Clone a sample application

 Before deploying, create a new app in your Rack.

-Wait for the underlying components to be created by watching for the app status to change to
+Wait for the underlying components to be created:

 Deploy the application